shloch/private_events/README.md

 Building a site similar to a private *Eventbrite* which allows users to create events and then manage user signups(Event subscriptions).
 Users can create events and send invitations and parties

+A user can create events.
+A user can attend many events.
+An event can be attended by many users

 ## DESCRIPTION

 There're 3 main models for the app's functionality